Selco on PTSD: The Price You Pay for Survival

 Editor’s Note: Something a lot of people forget when they think about survival is what happens after you’ve survived.
 When you get through something terrible, there’s always a price you must pay for your survival.
 You won’t get through it unscathed.

 Oftentimes, that price is Post-Traumatic Stress Disorder or PTSD.
 This is a very real condition triggered by experiencing or witnessing a horrifying event or series of events.
+Here is some solid advice on PTSD to help you or a loved one who is suffering from it.
 You can learn more about PTSD here on the VA website.
 Once called “shell shock” or “battle fatigue syndrome” it can affect more than just soldiers.